 Participants will be told about the known unwanted effects of satralizumab, and possible unwanted effects based on human and laboratory studies or knowledge of similar medicines.
 Known unwanted effects include decreased white blood cell count, headache, joint pain, difficulty sleeping or falling asleep, hay fever, itching, and migraine.

 Satralizumab will be given as an injection under the skin in the belly or thigh.
-Known unwanted effects of injection under the skin include irritation where the injection is given, such as swelling, rash, redness, itching or pain.
+Known unwanted effects of injection under the skin include irritation where the injection is given, such as swelling, rash, redness, itching, or pain.

-Trial Summary
+Study Summary

 Eligibility Criteria